- What is an expense claim?

 - Automate your expense reporting and reimbursement process

-It’s a common scenario for someone on your team to make a business purchase with their own money.
+An expense claim is a formal request from an employee to be reimbursed for a business cost they paid for out of pocket.
 Whether for business travel, client meals, or office supplies, you need a way to reimburse employees for those costs.

 Expense claims enable employees to request reimbursement for out-of-pocket business expenses.
 Understanding how they work helps simplify your business operations, ensures compliance, and is the key to quicker reimbursements.